formularin/textbook/src/chapters/modules/functors.md

 ```

 For example, `X -> Add` below is a functor type, and it works for the `AddX`
-module we defined earlier in this section:
+functor we defined earlier in this section:

 ```{code-cell} ocaml
 module type Add = sig val add : int -> int end